 Maintenance and cleaning of grease traps

 Regular maintenance and cleaning are essential for the optimal performance of grease traps.
-Neglecting these tasks can lead to various issues, including foul odors, clogs, and system failures.
+Neglecting these tasks can lead to various issues, including foul odours, clogs, and system failures.
 The frequency of maintenance depends on the volume of grease produced and the local regulations.

 In addition to grease removal, regular inspections are necessary to ensure the proper functioning of the grease trap.
 During these inspections, the baffles, screens, and other components of the trap are checked for any signs of damage or wear.
 Any necessary repairs or replacements should be carried out promptly to prevent further issues.